ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.md

 In fact, Ethereum Classic and Ethereum will both ossify in the near future, precisely because adding components, introducing fixes, and complex design to make them work is actually a huge danger to these systems.

-When ETC is regarded as an “immutable” system it is because of its guarantees with regards to accounts, balances, and dapps.
-This is its true and distinguishing value, and is only possible with the real decentralization that proof of work provides.
+When ETC is regarded as an “immutable” system it is because of its guarantees with regard to accounts, balances, and dapps.
+This is its true and distinguishing value, only possible with the real decentralization that proof of work provides.

 **For more information:**